is now available! Read about the new features and fixes from November.

 }

-To see what semantic tokens are computed and how they are styled, users can use the scope inspector (Developer: Inspect Editor Tokens and Scopes), which displays information for the text at the current cursor position.
+To see what semantic tokens are computed and how they are styled, you can use the scope inspector (Developer: Inspect Editor Tokens and Scopes), which displays information for the text at the current cursor position.

 scope inspector